 Flight School Cost in Illinois: PPL Pricing, Named Schools, and Hourly Rates for 2026

 Chicago Class B training environment is a genuine professional asset.
-Central and Southern Illinois carry materially lower wet rates and strong Big-Ten collegiate aviation depth at UIUC, SIU, and Lewis University.
+Central and Southern Illinois carry materially lower wet rates and strong collegiate aviation depth at the Parkland College Institute of Aviation, SIU Carbondale, and Lewis University.

 PPL all-in$12,500 to $17,500Aggregated from named-school pricing